l0kix2/python-dehydrate/README.rst

   simple dict.
 * Add functionality for converting all values of some type using handlers on dehydrator class.
-* Rename fields in specs for minimal confusing in terms.
 * Review tests, because now they not very maintainable.
 Use examples like in readme.
 * Add comprehensive about everything.